spiral/docs/docs/en/debug/exceptions.md

 # Debug - Handling Exceptions

 During the development process, it is common for errors and exceptions to arise.
 Debugging these exceptions can be a challenging and time-consuming task, but it is a critical aspect of the development process.
 The Spiral Framework offers a range of tools and techniques for debugging exceptions and identifying the underlying cause of issues.
-By utilizing these resources, you can efficiently troubleshoot and resolve exceptions in your application.

-## Using Yii Error Handler bridge
+## Using Yii Error Handler

-The Yii Error Handler bridge is a package for Spiral Framework that provides integration with the Yii framework's error handling mechanism.
-This allows developers to use the Yii error handling system within their Spiral applications.
+The Yii Error Handler is a bridge package for Spiral Framework that provides integration with the Yii framework's error handling mechanism.
+This allows developers to use the Yii error handling system within their Spiral application.

 ### Installation

 ```bash
 composer require spiral/yii-error-handler-bridge
 ```

 ### Usage

 After package install you need to register bootloader from the package:

 ```php